Headoo/arrest-pdo/README.md

     http://codeception.com/thanks
 ```

-- Restart all the previous steps.
+- Repeat all the previous steps.